Brett-Kennedy/ikNN/README.md

 ## Example Python Files
 One file is provided to evaluate the overall accuracy of the model.
 [Accuracy_Test-ikNN](https://github.com/Brett-Kennedy/ikNN/blob/main/examples/Accuracy_Test_ikNN.py).
 This uses the [DatasetsEvaluator](https://github.com/Brett-Kennedy/DatasetsEvaluator) tool to compare the performance of ikNNs to standard sklearn kNNs.
 This measures accuracy only, as the interpretability can not easily be compared, but we believe it is safe to say that visualized 2d spaces are far more interpretable than high-dimensional spaces.

+Using DatasetsEvaluator provides an unbiased, without cherry-picking, straightforward method to test on a large number of datasets in a repeatable manner.

 ## Results